ukoloff/em-wssh/README.md

 WSSH session is:

-  * SSH Client with -o ProxyCommand='ruby client.rb WSSH-URI'
+  * SSH Client with -o ProxyCommand='wssh client WSSH-URI'
-  * client.rb listening to its stdin
+  * WSSH client listening to its stdin
   * Websocket (HTTP/HTTPS) connection to nginx
   * nginx [configured](nginx/ssh) to redirect connection to WSSH server
   * Another Websocket connection from nginx to WSSH server